A version of this article appeared in the Spring 2017 issue of strategy+business.

 For people on the receiving end, cost management exercises can feel like a roller-coaster ride out of control.
 People naturally think first of their own job security and the protection of their domain.
 Phase 1 is a time of uncertainty for everyone outside the executive team.
 Questions surround the vaguely described “project.”
 There may be an announcement that a major analysis of the organization and costs is under way, but the specifics are not voiced.
 The idea that the company is cutting costs to grow stronger is not clear; if the company has cut haphazardly or in an across-the-board fashion in the past, it’s hard to imagine that anything different will happen this time.
 Nobody voices the idea that this effort could fix broken processes, eliminate bureaucracy, or raise the profile of the most successful parts of the business.

 Only a few employees know with absolute certainty that they are indispensable.
 Most feel vulnerable about their own future.
 Top management may assume that the highest-ranked performers or those handling seemingly critical activities will see their own positions as secure.
 But they rarely do.
 Rumors run rampant.
 Some employees hope that the effort will just peter out a quarter of the way through, which might have happened in the past.
-Others assume that massive layoffs will cripple the company, and those remaining will end up doing three times as much work as before.
+Others assume that massive layoffs will cripple the company and that those remaining will end up doing three times as much work as before.

 As speculation becomes the dominant topic of discussion in the office, middle and frontline managers bear the brunt of responsibility for answering employees’ questions and maintaining morale.
 But because they aren’t involved in designing the transformation, they have little idea of what is going to happen.
 In fact, they may be unsure about their own jobs.
 This puts them in an awkward position.
 They have to support their people and keep operations going.
 They want to address the rumors.
 But they don’t know what to say, or even what to think.